vega-project/ccb-operator/README.md

 #### Janitor
 Because of the big amount of calculations that can be created in the cluster, this component is responsible for deleting any of the calculations that passed the retention time.

-#### Dashboard
-The dashboard consists of two components, backend, and frontend, which acts as a web UI interface in order for users to manage the calculations.

 <!-- GETTING STARTED -->
 ## Getting Started